Pumpkin Spice and All That's Nice: My Favorite Holiday Recipe

 Follow the link here for baking instructions and photos.
 It takes me an hour to bake using fresh pumpkin.

-Is there a favorite family recipe or tradition that you do during the holiday season?
+Is there a favorite family recipe that you make during the holiday season?

 What can you share with someone today to let them know that you are thinking of them?